BenjaminSchiller/JOBS/README.md

 	> jobs.sh create $task

-The *create* command created a *new* job as specified by the task parameter.
+The *create* command creates a *new* job as specified by the task parameter.
 Creating a job means to simply determine its id (as the current timestamp in nanoseconds) and create a file containing the task in the directory there new jobs are stored.

 	> ./jobs.sh create ./myTask.sh